At What Temperature Is Grilled Shrimp Done? Best Way to Measure Temperature

 The recommended grilling temperature for shrimp is 120 degrees F (49 degrees C).

-This temperature is the ideal choice for grilling because you can get maximum flavor and juiciness from the meat.
+This temperature is ideal for grilling because it lets you get maximum flavour and juiciness from the meat.

 With that said, this is the recommended temperature for grilling large shrimp.
-It is also important to note that you must only use large shrimps for grilling as the smaller ones tend to cook very fast.
+It is also important to note that you should only use large shrimps for grilling, as smaller ones tend to cook very quickly.
 Smaller shrimps are also trickier to handle on the grill and require more precision.
 If you put smaller shrimp on the grill for even 30 seconds too long, they become tough and rubbery.

-Make sure to check the temperature of your grill before you put the seafood on.
-The recommended internal cooking temperature for the shrimp is 145 degrees F (63 degrees C), as per the USDA.
+Make sure to check the grill temperature before adding the seafood.
+The USDA recommends an internal cooking temperature of 145 degrees F (63 degrees C) for shrimp.
 The good thing with grilling shrimp, though, is that you can use visual cues to determine if they are cooked.
-The color of the shrimp will turn pink and it will feel firm to the touch.
-The center goes from translucent to opaque pink.
+The shrimp will turn pink and feel firm to the touch.
+The centre goes from translucent to opaque pink.
 That is how you know it is done.

 How Long Should You Cook Shrimp on a Grill?